Japanese battleship Yamato: Battle of the Sibuyan Sea

 The following day the Battle of the Sibuyan Sea hurt the Center Force badly with the loss of one more heavy cruiser, eliminating a substantial part of the fleet's anti-aircraft defence.
-During the course of the day, American carrier aircraft sortied a total of 259 times.
-Aircraft from the USS Essex struck Yamato with two armor-piercing bombs and scored one near miss; Yamato suffered moderate damage and took on about 3370 t of water, but remained battleworthy.
+During the course of the day, American carrier aircraft sortied 259 times.
+Aircraft from the USS Essex struck Yamato with two armor-piercing bombs and scored one near miss; Yamato suffered moderate damage and took on about 3370 t of water but remained battleworthy.
 However, her sister ship Musashi became the focus of the American attacks and eventually sank after being hit with 17 bombs and 19 torpedoes.